Bangladesh : Skills for Employment Investment Program - Tranche 3

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-The target of 3, 000 trainees from socially disadvantaged groups has been split into two parts.
+The target of 3,000 trainees from socially disadvantaged groups has been split into two parts.
 PKSF has signed a contract to train 2,000 people.
-Another contract to train 1,000 people with disabilities is currently under review by SDCMU.
+The other contract to train 1,000 disadvantaged trainees has again been divided into two parts, 400 people with disabilities and 600 orphans.
+Contracts for all the three groups have already been signed and the training has started for all of them.

-Contract with BWCCI has been signed and training has started since 3 January 2021 with 425 trainees enrolled.
+Contract with BWCCI has been signed and training has started since 3 January 2021 with 2,650 female trainees enrolled, of whom 2,106 have so far been certified and 1,483 are placed in jobs (70.42% of the certified).

 SEIP is discussing next phases of training of trainers programs with international institutes (e.g., NYPI, ITEES), following on previous programs.

-Finance Division approved organogram, recruitment rules, operational manual and TVET fnancing manual for NHRDF.
-NHRDF has started to recruit its own staff.
+Finance Division approved organogram, recruitment rules, operational manual and TVET financing manual for NHRDF.
+NHRDF has already completed recruitment of some key officers.
+It is going to be fully operational by 2022.

 Organogram of NSDA has been cleared by Finance Division.
-Recruitment process is expected to start soon.
+NSDA rules have been approved and posted in the website.
+Recruitment process has started.

 Construction work has started for BITAC renovation and for BACI training center.
 Once the work is completed, the centers will be used for training delivery.